fsalvemi/DEVWKS-1709/README.md

 Note that the reference_configs folder is not required for the Catalyst Center as Code solution, it has been added to the repository to facilitate the learning and error check for the NAC Catalyst Center Lab.

-## Lab Access

-- Use the dCloud eXpo session details to establish a VPN connection to your assigned session <link To Be Added>
-- From your lab workstation, open a RDP (Remote Desktop Protocol) session to the Windows VM
-  - IP: 198.18.133.20
-  - Username: admin
-  - Password: C1sco12345

-## Suggested Learning Path

-### Step 1: simple example with nac-catalyst center approach

-Follow the lab guide for the [nac-catalystcenter approach](nac-catalystcenter-simple-example/README.md)

-### Step 2 (Optional): simple example with Terraform Native API approach

-Try to achieve the same results using the [Terraform Native API approach](native-terraform-simple-example/README.md) and compare the complexity of the code required to achieve the same result

-### Step 3 (Optional): simple example with Catalyst Center Native API approach

-Examine the complexity of the [native API example](native-api-simple-example/README.md) to achieve the same results

-### Step 4 (Stretch): comprehensive example with nac-catalyst center approach

-Deploy a complete SD-Access Fabric using [nac-catalystcenter-comprehensive-example](nac-catalystcenter-comprehensive-example/README.md)

 ## What's Deployed in the simple example scenario